plzm/rag-vector-agent-semantic-kernel/labs/lab1/readme.md

 The Temperature value controls how random/creative the model's responses will be approximating:

-0.0-0.3: More deterministic, focused on likely/factual responses 0.4-0.7: Balanced creativity and consistency (0.7 chosen here for moderate creativity) 0.8-1.0: More varied and creative responses
+* 0.0-0.3: More deterministic, focused on likely/factual responses
+* 0.4-0.7: Balanced creativity and consistency (0.7 chosen here for moderate creativity)
+* 0.8-1.0: More varied and creative responses
-Above 1.0: Increasingly random, may become incoherent (not recommended for most uses).
+* Above 1.0: Increasingly random, may become incoherent (not recommended for most uses).

 Feel free to experiment with different values to see how they affect the output.

-Note: MaxTokens=250 limits response length.
+> NOTE: MaxTokens=250 limits response length.

 Last step before we get to see how this works:

-5. Replace line 29 with this line, to add the code that uses the chatCompletionService to call the LLM with the prompt and settings configured in the previous steps:
+5. Replace **line 29** with the following line, to add the code that uses the chatCompletionService to call the LLM with the prompt and settings configured in the previous steps:

 ```C#
 var step1Result = await chatCompletionService.GetChatMessageContentsAsync(prompt1, openAIPromptExecutionSettings);
 ```

-6. Now run your application and look over the console output.
+6. Now **run your application** and look over the console output.

 ```console
 dotnet run